 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 USES: This medication is a vaccine against influenza (flu) virus.
 It is also called the seasonal flu vaccine.
 The vaccine works by helping the body produce immunity (protection) that will prevent you from getting the flu or lessen the seriousness of the infection.
 As with any vaccine, it may not fully protect everyone who receives it.
 Since different types of flu viruses cause infection every flu season, usually a new vaccine is produced and given for each flu season.

-This form of the vaccine is not recommended for children younger than 2 years old, or for children aged 2 to 4 years with a history of repeated wheezing.
-A flu vaccine that is given by injection is recommended for these children and for adults older than 49.
+This form of the vaccine is not recommended for people with a history of severe asthma or active wheezing.
 Consult your doctor for more details.

 HOW TO USE: Read the Vaccine Information Statement available from your health care provider before receiving the vaccine.
 If you have any questions, consult your health care provider.

 If this vaccine is the first flu vaccination of a child aged 2 through 8 years, the child should receive a second dose (usually at least 1 month after the first dose).
 If a child in this age group has received this vaccine in a previous flu season, only one dose is given.
 Patients aged 9 years and older (including adults) should receive only one dose for each flu season.